-A determination must be made as to the discipline preparation appropriate and adequate for each individual course.
-The disciplines recognized by the State are in the Minimum Qualifications for Faculty and Administrators in California Community Colleges handbook found here: http://californiacommunitycolleges.cccco.edu/Portals/0/Reports/2016-Minimum-Qualifications-Report-ADA.pdf.
-See the appendix for the official Discipline List for Las Positas College.
+A determination must be made on the discipline preparation appropriate/adequate for each course.
+Disciplines recognized by the State are contained in the Minimum Qualifications for Faculty and Administrators in California Community Colleges handbook, which can be found here: http://californiacommunitycolleges.cccco.edu/Portals/0/Reports/2016-Minimum-Qualifications-Report-ADA.pdf.
+Also, please see the LPC Curriculum Handbook (the present document) appendices for Las Positas College's official Discipline List, which is updated annually each spring.